Mario Lanza: Serenade

-In September 1958, he made a number of operatic recordings at the Rome Opera House for the soundtrack of what would turn out to be his final film, For the First Time.
+In September 1958, Lanza made a number of operatic recordings at the Rome Opera House for the soundtrack of what would turn out to be his final film, For the First Time (1959).
 It was then that he came to the attention of that opera house's artistic director, Riccardo Vitale, who promptly offered the tenor carte blanche in his choice of operatic roles.
 Lanza also received offers to sing in any opera of his choosing from the San Carlo in Naples.
-At the same time, however, his health continued to decline, with the tenor suffering from a variety of ailments, including phlebitis and acute high blood pressure.
+During this time, however, the tenor's health was declining; Lanza was suffering from a variety of ailments, including phlebitis and acute high blood pressure.
 His old habits of overeating and crash dieting, coupled with binge drinking, compounded his problems.

+Personal life

+Lanza's friend Bert Hicks introduced him to his sister, Betty Hicks.
+Lanza and Betty began dating, and the couple were married by a judge at the Beverly Hills city hall on April 13, 1945.
+Later that year, on July 15, they had a religious ceremony at a Catholic church.
+They had four children: Coleen (born December 9, 1948), Ellisa (born December 3, 1950), Damon (born December 12, 1952), and Marc (born May 19, 1954).

 Death

 In April 1959, Lanza reportedly fell ill, mainly with heart problems as well as pneumonia.
 On September 25, 1959, he entered Rome's Valle Giulia clinic for the purpose of losing weight for an upcoming film.
 While in the clinic, he underwent a controversial weight loss program colloquially known as "the twilight sleep treatment", which required its patients to be kept immobile and sedated for prolonged periods.
 On October 7, Lanza died of an apparent pulmonary embolism at age 38.
 No autopsy was performed.
-He was survived by his wife and four children.
-Betty Hicks Lanza returned to Hollywood completely devastated; she died five months later of a drug overdose.
-Maria Caniglia, Franco Fabrizi, and Enzo Fiermonte attended the funeral.
+Maria Caniglia, Franco Fabrizi, and Enzo Fiermonte attended the funeral services in Rome.
 Frank Sinatra sent his condolences by telegram.
+Lanza's body was returned to the United States and entombed in the mausoleum at Holy Cross Cemetery in Culver City, California.

+Lanza's wife Betty, died on March 11, 1960, just over 5 months later.
+The coroner's report stated that large amounts of seconal and alcohol were found in her system.

+Maria Lanza Cocozza, the tenor's mother was named the legal guardian of her four orphaned grandchildren.